losandes/heinz-95729/README.md

 ## Course Description

-What will come next in e-commerce?
-What stable foundations will continue to matter?
+In an age of ever-accelerating change, what will come next in e-commerce?
+What stable foundations will continue to be of value?

 In E-Commerce Tech, you will learn about software engineering design principles, and patterns for leveraging technology through the lens of e-commerce.
 We will explore how Artificial Intelligence (AI), Machine Learning (ML), and Conversational User Interfaces (CUI) are used at the intersection of technology, and microeconomics.